 - Fat cells that are obtained by liposuction

 - Bone marrow stores, which can be obtained by biopsy (drilling into the bone to extract cells)

-Stem cells can in some instances been used to aid in the repair of tissue.
+Stem cells in some instances have been used to aid in the repair of tissue.
 This is possible because stem cells have the potential to develop into such a range of cells.
 While adult stem cells can’t transform into any type of cell, an adult stem cell from one particular organ or tissue can transform into one of the several types of cells in that particular organ or tissue.
 An example of this is bone fractures that don’t heal properly, where stem cells from bone marrow can help in healing this type of orthopedic injury.

 The known medical conditions that stem cell therapy can currently help is very limited — much more research and testing in this field needs to be done.
 Despite this fact, extensive claims far beyond what current medicine endorses are being made by some stem cell therapy treatment clinics.
 These excessive claims take advantage of the desperate and vulnerable.
-Unproven Stem cell treatments — often unproven and based on dubious research — can cost tens of thousands of dollars, and are seldom covered by insurance policies.
+Stem cell treatments — often unproven and based on dubious research — can cost tens of thousands of dollars, and are seldom covered by insurance policies.